Valley Forge Military Academy: Character Education program and chapel

-Sports and traditions
+Athletics and traditions

-Sports
+Athletics

-VFMA is a member of the PIAA and competes in 13 inter-school sports teams, and VFMC is a member of the NJCAA, Region 19, with 11 men's and women's sports.
+VFMA is a member of the PIAA and competes in 6 inter-school sports teams.

-Starting in Fall 2020, VFMA offers a Varsity eSports Program.
+Starting in fall 2020, VFMA offers a Varsity eSports Program.
 Grades 8-12 compete in the High School eSports League.
 Grades 7 & 8 compete in the Middle School eSports League.
-In the Spring Major 2021 season, two players (one middle school, and one high school) qualified for the national playoffs in Super Smash Bros Ultimate and finished the tournament in the top 16 players nationally for their respective league tournaments.

-The school discontinued the College Athletic Program at the end of the 2019–2020 school year.

 Songs

 The singing of school songs is a tradition at VFMAC.
 The main songs, among others, are "VFMAC Alma Mater", "the Line of Gray", "Spirit of the Forge", and the "Army Song".
 Typically, only the first and last verses of the Alma Mater are sung.